qianze-zhang/Q_PhD_resource/README.md

 After have a solid foundation of AI&CS and want to move forward to compete with researchers working in Comuter Science Field(General), click [here](https://csdiy.wiki/%E6%9C%BA%E5%99%A8%E5%AD%A6%E4%B9%A0%E8%BF%9B%E9%98%B6/roadmap/) to check what to learn next.

 ### Books
- I know there are a banch of books hanging ouver there however here I provide to myself this booklist for AI : [Machine Learning for Human: AI reading list](https://medium.com/machine-learning-for-humans/ai-reading-list-c4753afd97a)
+ I know there are a bunch of books hanging ouver there however here I provide to myself this booklist for AI : [Machine Learning for Human: AI reading list](https://medium.com/machine-learning-for-humans/ai-reading-list-c4753afd97a)

 ## 4 Cognitive Science